 However, if we have a lot of machinery and equipment it can become very hard to plan for all of them!
-Trying to use paper charts to plan this maintenance will quickly become rather complicated and you will probably miss some maintenance jobs resulting in many headaches.
+Trying to use paper charts to plan this maintenance will quickly become rather complicated.
+We will probably miss some maintenance jobs resulting in many headaches.

-Ways to create an equipment preventive maintenance schedule
+Ways to create an equipment maintenance schedule

-1. Schedule equipment maintenance by date
+1. Schedule work by date

 Fig 1.
 Schedule preventive maintenance every month (from FastMaint CMMS)

-2. Schedule equipment maintenance by meter reading
+2. Schedule work by meter reading

 There are two different meter types.

-3. Schedule equipment maintenance by equipment alarms
+3. Schedule work by equipment alarms

 Fig 2.
 Schedule maintenance based on another maintenance work order (from FastMaint CMMS)

-How this equipment maintenance schedule helps you
+How this equipment maintenance schedule helps us

 See “Calculating CMMS Return On Investment” for more information.
-It gives you an example to calculate the benefits and return on investment (ROI) of maintenance management software.
+It gives one an example to calculate the benefits and return on investment (ROI) of maintenance management software.
 Bottom line – a good maintenance plan makes all the difference.

 Preventive maintenance software that you can use